FreunzWa/FW_sync/medicine/neurology/vascular_neurology.md

     + intracranial cerebral vascular malformation of nidus of vessels between feeding artery and vein
     + 4% of population, symptomatic in 12% in teh affected population
     + congenital/ dysregulation of VEGF
+    + 90%supratentorial
+    + account for 10%SAH, 1-2% of all storkes
+- medical
+    + mechanism
+        * @nidus exposed to ++high pressure arterial flow rate == ++development of aneurysm/ rupture
+    + etiology
+        * congenital, may be associated with conditions (hereditary hemorrhagic telnagiectasia, osler-weber-rendu syndrome).
+    + %assoc with spinal/ brainstem AVMs esp @HHT (multiple AVMs ++suggestive of HHT)
+- diagnosis
+    + CT/ MRi visualisation, followed by angiography to guide therapy.
 - classification
     + grading
         * 1: size, 2: deep, 3: proximity to important structures.